 Well, balanced nutrition is essential before, during and after your hike.
 Considering that you will most likely go for a hike in the early hours of the morning, your pre-hiking breakfast shouldn’t be too big, but it should be nutritious.

 Don’t binge thinking about getting enough energy for the journey because you would end up regretting it sooner than you think.
-For example, it is not recommended to eat an entire desert for 2 people with the excuse that the hike will “only last two hours”.
+For example, it is not recommended to eat an entire dessert for two people with the excuse that the hike will “only last two hours”.

 Don’t take a strange shortcut